 Language and Intercultural Communication

 Multilingua: Journal of Cross-Cultural and Interlanguage Communication

 There are many publications on dialogue more generally; here are just a few:

 Adams, C., Berquist, C. Dillon, R. & Galanes, G. (2004).
 CMM and public dialogue: Practical theory in a community-wide communication project.
 Human systems, 15, 115-126.

 Anderson, R., Baxter, L., & Cissna, K. N. (Eds.).
 (2003).
 Dialogue: Theorizing difference in communication studies.
 Thousand Oaks, CA: Sage.

 Anderson, R., Cissna, K. N., & Arnett, R. C. (1994).
 The reach of dialogue: Confirmation, voice, and community.
 Cresskill, NJ: Hampton Press.

 Anderson, R., & Cissna, K.N.
 (2008).
 Fresh perspectives in dialogue theory.
 Communication Theory, 18(1), 1-4.

 Arnett, R. C., & Arneson, P. (1999).
 Dialogic civility in a cynical age.
-Albany: State University of New York Press.
+Albany, NY: State University of New York Press.